 I recently spent an afternoon at one of England’s oldest wineries – Three Choirs in Gloucestershire.
 It was a pleasure to be hosted by winemaker, Kevin Shayle, who’s seen it all since he joined in 1987.
 30 years of growth and evolution is a lot in comparison to many wineries, but the winemaking history pre-dates Kevin by some stretch; the first vines were planted back in 1973.

 Now with 30ha under vine, Three Choirs are far the biggest producer in the region.
-And they proudly champion Gloucestershire.
-The Three Choirs name comes from the annual festival of the same name, which stems from the rich agricultural and cultural history of the Three Counties.
+And they proudly champion Gloucestershire which has a rich cultural and agricultural heritage.
+The Three Choirs name comes from the annual music festival of the same name, in which the three local cathedral choirs take part.
 A number of their wines are also named after local landmarks.

 I knew they had a reputation for experimenting and exploring the potential of a wide array of grape varieties.
 However, I think my jaw visibly dropped when I heard they’re operating with a whopping 30 different varieties.
 There’s too many to list but I will attempt to name a few…

 - there are the popular ones we’ve “adopted” as a country (Sevyal, Bacchus, Madeleine Angevine, Müller-Thurgau).